 - BTEC QCF Extended Diploma at grade DMM in a Science, Health or Care subject (not including Public Uniformed Services)

-- Access to Higher Education Diploma Full award (60 credits) in Health Studies, Health Science, Nursing or other Science based course of which a minimum of 45 must be at Level 3 with at least 24 of these Level 3 credits at Merit or Distinction.
-You are also required to have achieved a minimum of 12 credits at Level 2 or 3 in English plus 12 credits at Level 2 or 3 in Mathematics plus 12 credits at Level 2 or 3 in a Science based subject within the Access or evidence of GCSE English, Maths and Science at grade C+/4 or equivalent..
+- Access to Higher Education Diploma Full award (60 credits) in Health Studies, Health Science, Nursing or other Science based course of which at least 27 Level 3 credits at Distinction.
+You are also required to have achieved a minimum of 12 credits at Level 2 or 3 in English plus 12 credits at Level 2 or 3 in Mathematics plus 12 credits at Level 2 or 3 in a Science based subject within the Access or evidence of GCSE English, Maths and Science at grade C+/4 or equivalent.

 Use the UCAS Tariff calculator to check your qualifications and points

 If English is not your first language, evidence of proficiency must be dated within the last two years, evidencing achievement of IELTS with an overall band score of 7.0 with a minimum of 6.5 in each element.